tylerdr/sprinter-website/src/pages/about/index.md

     implementing effective modern technology into your current workflow.
 Through taking the time to study how your business operates, we are able to recommend only the best software solutions that help meet your current needs.
-  slide3: >-
-    We do it because we believe technology is the key to unlocking human potential.
 We specialize in technology consulting, process improvement, and personalized software development.
 Sprinter recognizes that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.
 Our mission is to design software that allows employees to focus their time on the important tasks.
+  slide3: ''
 ---